 Your Pain is Real: Understanding the Connection Between Mental and Physical Health

-Maybe you've felt this before.
-You've finally worked up the courage to talk about your health concerns, only to be met with phrases like, “It’s probably just stress,” or “You’re overthinking it.”
+Have you ever worked up the courage to talk about your health concerns, only to be met with phrases like, “It’s probably just stress,” or “You’re overthinking it?”
 And even if those words were never spoken directly, the message was clear: If it’s linked to your mental health, then it must not be serious enough to matter.

 Your Nervous System Tells a Story